Risks involved in trading, custody and staking of digital assets

 c.
 Non-Fungible Tokens

 A Non-Fungible Token (“NFT”) is a unit of data stored on a distributed ledger that certifies a Digital Asset to be unique and therefore not interchangeable.
-Swiss law does not specifically qualify the nature of NFTs; in particular whether an NFT is a security or not is dubious and may vary from one NFT to another or from a country to another.
-Taurus draws the client’s attention to the potential consequences resulting from this uncertain qualification, among others in terms of taxation, cross-border and sales limitation, restrictions in the admission to trading, etc. possibly even with retroactive effect.
+The qualification of the nature of NFTs, in particular whether an NFT is a security or not, is dubious and may vary from one NFT to another or from one jurisdiction to another.
+Taurus draws the clients’ attention to the potential consequences resulting from this uncertain qualification, among others in terms of taxation, cross-border and sales limitations, restrictions in the admission to trading, etc. possibly even with retroactive effect.

 In addition, as an NFT is a claim to an exclusive online location, the said location to which the object’s “ownership” refers itself may be relocated.
 Then the NFT will not even provide the correct location of supposed ownership.
 Therefore there is no guarantee that the “object“ the NFT refers to will stay at the same online location during the custody time and the Client may lose his/her/its ownership.